kgdunn/pid-book/univariate-review/univariate-review.rst

 Plot histograms for the following:

-- The grades for this class for a really easy test:
+-	The grades for a class for a really easy test

-.. raw:: latex

-	\vspace{1cm}

-- The numbers thrown from a 6-sided die:
+-	The numbers thrown from a 6-sided die

-.. raw:: latex

-	\vspace{1cm}

-- The bacterial count per cubic inch, in packages of meat product shipped over the last year from your meat processing facility:

-.. raw:: latex

-	\vspace{1cm}
+-	The annual income for people in your country

 .. - seeds with the same size later become plants of different heights and yield of fruit
 .. - people born in the same year have lives of different duration due to environmental, genetic, health and societal factors
 .. - games such as poker, roulette, lotteries, dice
 .. - analytical measurements taken in a laboratory, even by the same person or computerized process have different outcomes
+.. - weight of corn seeds (average is 200mg)

 In preparing the above histograms, what have you implicitly inferred about time-scales?
-These histograms show the long-term probabilities of the process under consideration.
-This is why  *concepts of chance and random phenomena* can be use to described a deterministic process.
-Probabilities describe long-term expectations:
+These histograms show the long-term distribution (probabilities) of the system being considered.
+This is why *concepts of chance and random phenomena* can be use to described systems and processes.
+Probabilities describe our long-term expectations:

 -	The long-term sex ratio at birth 1.06:1 (boy:girl) is expected in Canada; but a newly pregnant mother would not know the sex.
 -	The long-term data from a process shows an 85% yield from our batch reactor; but tomorrow it could be 59% and the day after that 86%.
 -	Canadian life tables from 2002 (`Statistics Canada website <http://www.statcan.gc.ca/bsolc/olc-cel/olc-cel?catno=84-537-XIE&lang=eng>`_) show that females have a 98.86% chance of reaching age 30 and a 77.5% chance of reaching age 75; but people die at different ages due to different causes.
 -	We know that a fair die has a 16.67% chance of showing a 4 when thrown, but we cannot predict the value of the next throw.

 Even if we have complete mechanistic knowledge of our process, the concepts from probability and statistics are useful to summarize and communicate information about past behaviour, and the expected future behaviour.

-Steps to creating a frequency distribution, illustrated with the 3 examples
+Steps to creating a frequency distribution, illustrated with 4 examples:

 	#.
 Decide what you are measuring:

-		- Example A: acceptable or unacceptable metal appearance (yes/no, or categories of defects: none, low, medium, high)
+		A.	acceptable or unacceptable metal appearance: yes/no
+		B.	number of defects on a metal sheet: none, low, medium, high
-		- Example B: yield from the batch reactor (somewhat continuous - quantized due to rounding)
+		C.	yield from the batch reactor: somewhat continuous - quantized due to rounding to the closest integer
-		- Example C: daily ambient temperature, in Kelvin (continuous)
+		D.	daily ambient temperature, in Kelvin: continuous values

 	#.
-Decide on a resolution for the measurement axis
+Decide on a resolution for the measurement axis:

-		- Example A: acceptable/unacceptable (1/0) code for the metal's appearance, or perhaps use a scale from 1 to 4 that grades the metal's appearance
+		A.	acceptable/unacceptable (1/0) code for the metal's appearance
+		B.	use a scale from 1 to 4 that grades the metal's appearance
-		- Example B: batch yield is measured in 2% increments: reported either as 78, 80, 82, 84%, *etc*.
+		C.	batch yield is measured in 1% increments, reported either as 78, 79, 80, 81%, *etc*.
-		- Example C: temperature is measured to a 0.1 K precision, but we can report the values in bins of 5K
+		D.	temperature is measured to a 0.05 K precision, but we can report the values in bins of 5K

 	#.
 Report the number of observations in the sample or population that fall within each bin (resolution step):

-		- number of metal pieces with appearance level "acceptable" and "unacceptable", or number of pieces with appearance level 1, 2, 3, 4
+		A.	number of metal pieces with appearance level "acceptable" and "unacceptable"
+		B.	number of pieces with defect level 1, 2, 3, 4
-		- number of batches with yield inside each bin level
+		C.	number of batches with yield inside each bin level
-		- number of temperature values inside each bin level
+		D.	number of temperature values inside each bin level

 	#.
 Plot the number of observations in category as a bar plot.
 If you plot the number of observations divided by the total number of observations, :math:`N`, then you are plotting the **relative frequency**.

-.. index:: relative frequency
+..
+TODO: show the above plots

 .. index::
 	single: frequency, relative

-A relative frequency is sometimes preferred:
+A :index:`relative frequency`, also called :index:`density`, is sometimes preferred:

 -	we do not need to report the total number of observations, :math:`N`
 -	it can be compared to other distributions
 -	if :math:`N` is large enough, then the relative frequency histogram starts to resemble the population's distribution
 -	the area under the histogram is equal to 1, and related to probability

 .. image:: ../figures/univariate/frequency-histogram.png
 	:width: 750px